 (NOTE: Courses are 1 course unit (1 CU) unless otherwise specified)

 PUBH 503 Environmental & Occupational Health.
-Emmett.
-(Fall and Spring) This course will provide a broad introduction to the scientific basis of occupational and environmental health.
+Howarth.
+This course will provide a broad introduction to the scientific basis of occupational and environmental health.
 Content will address issues in the ambient, occupational and global environments as well as the tools, concepts and methods used in environmental health.

 Public health interventions and educational programs are most likely to have an impact on populations and communities when they are guided by a theory.
 Theories of health behavior help researchers, practitioners and participants identify targets and opportunities for change as well as methods for accomplishing change.
 This introductory course is intended to provide students with a solid foundation in behavioral and social science theory in the context of both, public health research and practice.
 The content of this course will provide exposure to a broad range of theories and frameworks commonly employed in the public health arena including issues related to the intersection of public health and human rights.
 These theories will be discussed using examples of their applications to numerous public health problems including, but not limited to, HIV/AIDS, violence, cancer, cardiovascular disease, obesity, diabetes, environmental hazards, and global health.

 PUBH 506 Methods for Public Health Practice.
-Klusaritz, Dean.
-(Fall & Spring).
+Solomon, Hall, Leary.
 This is a course designed around modules whose objective is to provide students with greater familiarity in a range of methods essential to public health practice.
 The course will be framed around an in depth needs assessment and community public health planning in Philadelphia.
 Topics covered will include data collection and evaluation, both quantitative and qualitative, uses of informatics in public health, analysis of vital statistics, working with communities, methods for developing and facilitating solutions to public health problems, including concepts of advocacy and policy formation and development of interventions.
 The course demonstrates how core public health competency areas in data analysis and communication provide foundations for applications for both practice and practice-based research.

-PUBH 507 Public Health Ethics, Policy, and Law.
-Rosoff (Fall).
+PUBH 507 Public Health Law and Ethics.
+Noonan, Anderson.
 Taking the right actions to protect and improve the public’s health must be done in a societal context that defines what is legal, ethical, and good policy.
 This course introduces key concepts of legal, ethical, and policy analysis as applied to public health activities and initiatives.
 It demonstrates using current examples how these factors empower, guide, and constrain public health decision-making and actions.

 Students interested in campus-wide courses containing global health content, please refer to this list: